AMANIKAI/DELANI-IP/README.md

 # AMANI DELANI STUDIO

-## DELANI STUDI BY AMANI
+## DELANI STUDIO BY AMANI

-### This project is a web application for Delani studio that shows details about the services it offers, has information about the studio, a portfolio section and a form that enables users to send their messages and concern to Delani studios.
+This project is a web application for Delani studio that shows details about the services it offers, has information about the studio, a portfolio section and a form that enables users to send their messages and concern to Delani studios.

-#### This is a web application for a studio which offers various technological services to our clients
+This is a web application for a studio which offers various technological services to our clients

 ### Version Date: 26th.
 Nov 2022